Perceiving the Perceiver [Published Peer-Reviewed Paper]

 Tally, Robert T. Jr., “Sauron: Weirdly Sexy,” Journal of Tolkien Research, 18.2 (2023), article 1. https://scholar.valpo.edu/journaloftolkienresearch/vol18/iss2/1

-— “‘Fiery the angels rose’: The Romantic Prometheanism of Tolkien's Enemies,” video recording of The Tolkien Society Seminar “Tolkien’s Romantic Resonances” conference paper, YouTube, 7 July 2024. https://you tu.be/InKbF7eVs7M?si=evLTRF4uA8axgDQA
+— “‘Fiery the angels rose’: The Romantic Prometheanism of Tolkien's Enemies,” video recording of The Tolkien Society Seminar “Tolkien’s Romantic Resonances” conference paper, YouTube, 7 July 2024. https://www.youtube.com/watch?v=InKbF7eVs7M

 Tolkien, J.R.R., The History of the Hobbit: Mr Baggins and Return to Bag-End, ed. by John D. Rateliff, (New York: HarperCollins Publishers, 2011).
 Kindle Edition